kivy/kivent/README.md

 Tested on Asus Transformer TF101, Droid 4, Droid RAZR M, Ubuntu 14.04, and Windows 8.1

-##Detailed Setup Instructions (if not installing to system python)

-export PYTHONPATH=~/path/to/kivy:$PYTHONPATH

-do the same for cymunk (point the path to python folder in cymunk)
-export PYTHONPATH=~/path/to/cymunk/cymunk/python:$PYTHONPATH

 ##Extra detailed installation instructions:

 ###dependencies